List of Jane the Virgin characters: Roman and Aaron Zazo

-Roman was Rafael's friend who was having an affair with Petra.
-He later faked his death by killing his twin brother, Aaron, who he pretended was him.
-When later pursuing Petra, she kills him in self-defense.
+Roman and Aaron Zazo are twin brothers.
+Roman has an affair with Petra.

 Ivan Rogachevsky

 Ivan Rogachevsky (portrayed by Chris Corbin, seasons 1–2) is Miloš' goon hired to track down Petra and Magda.
-He comes after them on more than one instance, and Magda ends up slitting his throat with her hook.

 Miloš Dvořáček

 Miloš Dvořáček (portrayed by Max Bird-Ridnell, seasons 1, 2 and 5) is Petra's abusive boyfriend from the Czech Republic.
 Petra and her mother flee the country with new identities to get away from him.
-He later tracks Petra down, and Petra even marries him for a short time before he's sent away.
-He comes back in the 5th season attempting to harm Petra, but is stopped by JR, who he has been blackmailing to get Petra sent to jail.
-He reveals that Luisa had unknowingly given him two-thirds of the Marbella, but is double-crossed by Krishna, who gives the shares back to Petra, and he is sent to prison for good.

 Scott Archuletta

 Scott Archuletta (portrayed by Wes Armstrong, seasons 1-3) is the Marbella's sleazy lounge manager.
-He keeps a burnbook on the Marbella, and eventually marries Anežka.
-During the three-year time jump he winds up dead, killed by Eileen.
-He also was known for the vests he wore.
+He keeps a burn book on the Marbella, and eventually marries Anežka.

 Esteban Santiago

 Esteban Santiago (portrayed by Keller Wortham, seasons 1–2, 4-5) is Rogelio's acting rival.
-He has a fling with Xiomara, who gets pregnant and secretly decides to get an abortion.
-He's in a relationship with Rogelio's other babymama, Darci.
-He proposes to Darci, and they get engaged in the series finale.

 Dina Milagro

 Dina Milagro (portrayed by Judy Reyes, seasons 1–3, 5) is the head writer of The Passions of Santos.
 She briefly dates Rogelio and later returns as the head writer of This Is Mars.